MikeMcl/big.js/README.md

 # big.js #

 A small, fast Javascript library for arbitrary-precision arithmetic with decimal numbers.

 The little sister to [bignumber.js](https://github.com/MikeMcl/bignumber.js/).

 ## Features

-  - Faster, smaller, and easier-to-use than Javascript versions of Java's BigDecimal
+  - Faster, smaller and easier-to-use than Javascript versions of Java's BigDecimal
   - Only 2.5 KB minified and gzipped
   - Simple API
   - Replicates the `toExponential`, `toFixed` and `toPrecision` methods of Javascript's Number type